CLNEulalia/Express-Intro/readme.md

 **NPM** stands for *Node Package Manager*.
 It's a tool that does exactly what it says: it manages packages for Node.
 It manages these packages with a manifest inside of a `package.json` file.

 >1.
 Run `npm init` in your `intro-to-node/` directory from before.
 >2.
-You'll be asked a series of questions which will generate a `package.json` file.
-When it's finished, you'll be ready to build out your project and include third party code!
+Answer or skip (enter) a series of questions which will generate a `package.json` file.

-- What is a `package.json` file?
+What is a `package.json` file?

 To install and include a package that someone else wrote in your project, you'll use the `npm` command line interface.
 The command for installing a package is `npm install <packageName>`, where `packageName` is the name of the package you want to install. `npm install` will download the package and update your `package.json` file.